MohammadTarek96/Pigdicegame/README.md

 tha last turn is when someone reaches or crosses 100 points.

-there could be multiple winners, if multiple players finish the last turn with the same exact amount of points.
+if multiple players cross 100 at the same turn, then it's a Draw.

 the user is able to access a list of commands (help) by entering ? or help at anytime